Fake Sisqo: Sham Sisqo Fools Kanye West’s ‘New York Fashion Week’ Folks [Photos]

 On the Instagram account named Hope McGrath, Hope writing, “R&B Flashback — Bumped into Sisqo @viviennetam runway show #sisqo #r&b #music #celebritysighting#nyfw #fashion #hopedesignslives.”

 Ironically, the Sisqo tag on Instagram shows some photos of Kanye West with his hair dyed blonde, and comparisons being made.
-However, the real Sisqo has commented “Datz not me” on Instagram next some photos of “Fake Sisqo” at NYFW.
+However, the real Sisqo has said, “Datz not me,” on Instagram next to some photos of “Fake Sisqo” at NYFW.
 Sisqo’s manager doesn’t know who “Fake Sisqo” is, but called the attention flattering.
-The real Sisqo is named Mark Althavean Andrews — and was born in 1978.
+The real Sisqo is named Mark Althavean Andrews, and he was born in 1978.

-Meanwhile, a plethora of images appear in the Getty Images gallery with the “Fake Sisqo” tagged as if he is the real Sisqo.
+Meanwhile, a plethora of images appeared in the Getty Images gallery with the “Fake Sisqo” tagged as if he is the real Sisqo.

 [Featured Image by Gustavo Caballero/Getty Images for Vivienne Tam]